-- v.
+- vi.
 Off-Street Parking and Loading Requirements.
-Off-street parking shall be provided in accordance with provisions and requirements of Section 30-7, Off-Street Parking-and Loading, Electric Vehicle Charging, and Transportation Demand Management.
+Off-street parking shall be provided in accordance with provisions and requirements of Section 30-7, Off-Street Parking and Loading, Electric Vehicle Charging, and Transportation Demand Management Regulations.
 Properties within the Gateway sub-district shall be subject to the parking requirements for the Community Commercial District.
-When a surface parking area in the Gateway sub-district abuts a surface parking lot on an adjacent parcel with a retail or service use within the Gateway or Mixed Use sub-districts, access shall be provided between the adjacent parking lots, unless the Planning Board finds that access between the lots significantly degrades parking opportunities in the area or is not appropriate given unique conditions that exist on one or both of the adjacent parcels. - vi.
+When a surface parking area in the Gateway sub-district abuts a surface parking lot on an adjacent parcel with a retail or service use within the Gateway or Mixed Use sub-districts, access shall be provided between the adjacent parking lots, unless the Planning Board finds that access between the lots significantly degrades parking opportunities in the area or is not appropriate given unique conditions that exist on one or both of the adjacent parcels. - vii.
 Maximum Residential Density: None.
-The maximum density for any residential development within the North Park Street District shall be one (1) housing unit per two thousand (2,000) square feet of land. - vii.
-Residential Open Space Requirements.
-Usable open space consists is comprised of private open space and common open space as defined in Section 30-5.12.
-Dwelling units in Commercial Block and Stacked Flats building types shall provide a minimum of 40-sixty (60) square feet of usable open space per dwelling unit.
+The maximum density for any residential development within the North Park Street District shall be one (1) housing unit per two thousand (2,000) square feet of land. - viii.Residential Open Space Requirements.
+Usable open space consistsis comprised of private open space and common open space as defined in Section 30-5.12.
+Dwelling units-in Commercial Block and Stacked Flats building types shall provide a minimum of 40-sixty (60) square feet of usable open space per dwelling unit.
+Units in Work-Live and Multiplex shall provide a minimum of 120 square feet of useable open space.
+Courtyard units shall provide a minimum of 140 square feet of usable open space.
+Row houses shall provide a minimum of 240 square feet of usable open space.
 The Planning Board may consider provision of off-site open space in lieu of onsite open space provided that the Planning Board is able to find that the off-site open space: 1) will be provided concurrent with the development, 2) is located within a two (2) block radius of the residential development; and 3) will benefit a greater number of people than open space provided on site.

-b.
+e.
 Use Regulations.

-iii.
-Table B - Allowed Land Uses indicates the land uses that are permitted "by right" (P), by conditional use permit (C), or not permitted (-), within each sub-district.
+i.
+Table B - Allowed Land Uses indicates the land uses that are permitted "by right" (P), by conditional use permit (C), or not permitted (-), within each subdistrict.
 Uses permitted on the upper floor by right and on the ground floor with a conditional use permit are indicated by "P upper/C lower."
 Limitations that apply to specific land uses are indicated by numbers in parentheses (e.g., (1), (2), (3)) and described in table footnotes.